Repurposing Denim: Easy No-Sew Coasters

 I have these homemade denim pocket coasters all over our house, even on our dining room table. #TexasHomesteader

-And the beauty is that if one gets too stained from dribbled coffee or other drink, there are no worries.
+And the beauty is that if a coaster gets too stained from dribbled coffee or other drinks, there are no worries.
 I’m always gonna have a steady supply of these country-chic coasters since I can make them in just minutes.

-I always get lots of compliments on these simple coasters displayed in our home, and I’ve even given them as gifts to a cowboy acquaintance.
+I always get lots of compliments on these simple coasters displayed in our home.
+I’ve even given them as homemade gifts to a cowboy acquaintance.
 He loved them.

 That’s a lot of mileage for a pair of jeans with rips in the knees!
 Plus it suits my rustic Texas ranch décor and my eco-friendly mindset as well as my lack of sewing skills.
 Oh, and they look great too!